Skip to main content

 Lexapro vs. Zoloft: Differences, similarities, and which is better for you

 Lexapro (escitalopram) and Zoloft (sertraline) are SSRIs (selective serotonin reuptake inhibitors) indicated for the treatment of depression and other psychological conditions.
 An SSRI works by increasing serotonin levels in the brain, which helps improve symptoms.
 Both prescription drugs are approved by the Food and Drug Administration (FDA).
 Other drugs in the SSRI class of medications are Prozac (fluoxetine), Celexa (citalopram), and Paxil (paroxetine).
-Although Lexapro and Zoloft are similar, they have notable differences in their indications as well as cost.
+Although Lexapro and Zoloft are similar, they have notable differences in their indications and cost.

 RELATED: About Lexapro | About Zoloft | About Prozac | About Celexa | About Paxil